Ok, we are now in our second week of our Homeschooling Tips from A to Z series. This week is the letter B.

 There are other wonderful homeschool bloggers that are working their way through the alphabet with their own weekly homeschool topics.
 You don’t want to miss any of them.

-Just click on the red words, and you be able to see all of the great topics.
+Just click on the link, and you be able to see all of the great topics.
 Blogging through the Alphabet: the Letter B.

 Last week, some wonderful bloggers wrote posts about topics that started with the letter A. You may want to go back and read them.
 The links will be below.